ULHPC/ulhpc-docs/docs/connect/access.md

     <your_command>`.

 !!! warning "Avoid `Visual Studio Code`"
-    Avoid using `Visual Studio Code` to connect to the HPC, as it is heavy and bloats the servers.
+    Avoid using `Visual Studio Code` to connect to the HPC, as it consumes a lot of resources in the login nodes.
 Heavy development shouldn't be done directly on the HPC.
     For most tasks using a terminal based editor should be enough like:
     `Vim` or `Emacs`.
 If you want to have some more advanced features try [`Neovim`](https://neovim.io/) where you can add plugins to meet your specific needs.